Full-service quality on display in new BuzzFeed video

 clients – start to finish.

 When it comes to getting the job done, Cefalu says RE/MAX agents are always ready to assist clients and guide them through the process – and she wouldn’t have it any other way.
 In fact, she recently cleaned bird droppings off a yard sign at 10 p.m.
 Why?
-Because that’s the level of service that sets her apart.
+Because that attention to detail and dedication sets her apart.

 “I’ve gone up against discount brokers before,” she says.
 But what I tell my prospective clients is this: I’m not clocking in at 8 a.m. and out at 5 p.m.
 At those other companies, there’s a baton handoff.
-The person who takes the listing hands it off to somebody else who handles inspections who then passes it to someone to do paperwork and so on.
+The person who takes the listing hands it off to somebody who handles inspections and so on.
 There are a lot of chances for that baton to get dropped.
-With RE/MAX, it’s the same person or team carrying the baton, so there’s continuity of care.”
+With RE/MAX, there’s continuity of care.”

 Mold, murder and foundation issues – any of these items are enough to make an agent walk away from a property.
 But not Zingheim.
 She’s approached each of these issues with a level head and a well-executed plan of attack.
 And when two prospective buyers at an open house told her there was a little girl sitting next to her (there wasn’t) and a little boy crying in a closet upstairs (nope), she handled it with ease.